solid/webid-profile/notes/pre-final-draft.md

 ## Status of this document

 This is a draft meant for the editors to discuss among themselves what belongs in the public draft which will almost certainly differ from this.
 We intend to release a public draft once we have finished our discussions.
-At the time of the pubic draft release, we will welcome and solicit feedback and PRs but ask commenters other than members of the editorial team wait until that release to comment.
+At the time of the public draft release, we will welcome and solicit feedback and PRs but ask commenters other than members of the editorial team wait until that release to comment.

 ## Audience and Scope

 This document is aimed at application developers.
 It describes the process Solid applications can use to discover information about the structure of resources in a social agent's profile.

 This document does not cover the WebID authentication process (see [OIDC specification](TBD)) or data specific to a given type of social agent (see forthcoming [Creating Personal Profiles](TBD) and [Creating Organizational Profiles](TBD)).
 Alternate discovery processes (for example [proposed Interoperability-Spec](TBD)) are also out of scope for this document although they will be mentioned where relevant.

 ## 1. Introduction